NilFoundation/proof-market-toolchain/gitbook-docs/market/economics.md

 ## Request/proposal matching process

-The Proof Market provides a more complex behavior than one-hop trading.
+Proof Market provides a more complex behavior than one-hop trading.
 Each deal includes the proof generation stage.
-This stage may result in a completed deal if proof was provided and verified by the Proof Market or a restart of the matching if no proof has been provided or proof's verification has failed.
+This stage may result in a completed deal if proof was provided and verified by Proof Market or a restart of the matching if no proof has been provided or proof's verification has failed.
 Moreover, some applications require generating proofs in the specified time interval.
 In the future, the following parameters will influence the matching algorithm: